 2 Teaspoons Kosher Salt or to Taste

 In a medium mixing bowl, put the tomatoes, garlic, onion, chile peppers, and cilantro.
 Mix well.
 Add the lime juice and salt to taste.
+Mix again to combine.
 Cover and refrigerate extra salsa.